subashmurali07/SQL_project/README.md

  A complete SQL project with schema creation, sample data, and advanced queries using employees, branches, clients, and suppliers.
 # SQL Practice Project

-📌 A complete SQL practice project with schema creation, sample data, and advanced queries using employees, branches, clients, and suppliers.

 ## 📁 Contents
 - `practice_schema.sql` – SQL schema, data inserts, and queries